COSC3020/theory-vs-practice-noahvogt1/README.md

      realistic performance in practice.
   2. There is a difference between worst, best and average case.
 For an arbitrary algorithm, the worst case may be $n^2$, but the average case is $n$.
-So in practice, it might actually run faster.
+So in practice, it might actually run faster or slower than expected using asymptotic analysis.
-  4. There are limits in terms of hardware as well, so it could run faster on a super computer compared to a raspberry pi.
+  3. There are limits in terms of hardware as well, so it could run faster on a super computer compared to a raspberry pi.

 - Suppose finding a particular element in a binary search tree with 1,000